01

 Cumulative loss from purchase price.
 Quality builders hold value materially better after year five; the band below is the broker-aggregated typical curve.

 Run your own numbers using the running cost calculator.
 Source assumptions are named on every line.
+Charter economics are unpacked in the chapter 7 spread.

 - BOAT International, Global Order Book and case studies.
 Stewart Campbell, MD, on the One Big Beautiful Bill Act as the principal driver of the 2025 transaction surge.